trentlarson/endorser-docs/source/transactions.rst

     "offeredBy": "did:ethr:0x111c4aCD2B13e26137221AC86c2c23730c9A315A",
     "availabilityStarts": "2022-07",
     "availabilityEnds": "2023-03",
-    "includesObject": { "@type": "TypeAndQuantityNode", "amountOfThisGood": 2, "unitCode": "HUR" },
+    "includesObject": { "amountOfThisGood": 2, "unitCode": "HUR" },
     "itemOffered": {
       "@type": "CreativeWork",
       "description": "Time for coding on...",
       "isPartOf": { "@type": "PlanAction", "identifier": "..." }
     },
+    "actionAccessibilityRequirement": {
-    "minOtherOffers": 3,
+      "requiresOffers": 3,
-    "minOtherOfferAmounts": { "@type": "TypeAndQuantityNode", "amountOfThisGood": 5, "unitCode": "HUR" }
+      "requiresOffersTotal": { "amountOfThisGood": 5, "unitCode": "HUR" }
     }

-- "Watch" says that something was seen.
-Technically: `schema.org "WatchAction" <https://schema.org/WatchAction>`_
+  }

+Note that the "includesObject" and "requiresOffersTotal" don't include an "@type" of "TypeAndQuantityNode" because that is what our software will consider the default.

 - "Agree" says that the user concurs with some other assertion.
 Technically: `schema.org "AgreeAction" <https://schema.org/AgreeAction>`_

 - "Accept" signals that someone accepts some contract or pledge.
 (This could be used to state alignment to terms for a later transfer.
-This is different from "Agree" because it signals a commitment, eg. to a policy or proposal.
-See `schema.org <https://schema.org/>`_ for concrete definitions.)
+This is different from "Agree" because it signals a commitment, eg. to a policy or proposal.)
 Technically: `schema.org "AcceptAction" <https://schema.org/AcceptAction>`_

   - There is also a "Take" to show that something has been received or redeemed, which is the opposite of "Give"; however, in these applications, a recipient shows fulfilment of a previous "Give" action with an "AgreeAction" where the 'object' has the originating "Give" action (or 'identifier').
 Technically: `schema.org "TakeAction" <https://schema.org/TakeAction>`_.